 The best diagnostic approach remains unclear.

-Acalculous biliary pain is suspected in patients with biliary colic when diagnostic imaging cannot detect gallstones.
-Imaging should include ultrasonography and, where available, endoscopic ultrasonography (for small stones < 1 cm).
+Acalculous biliary pain is suspected in patients with biliary colic when diagnostic imaging cannot detect gallstones or structural abnormalities.
+Imaging should include ultrasound and, where available, endoscopic ultrasound (for small stones < 1 cm).

 Abnormal laboratory tests may reveal evidence of a biliary tract abnormality (eg, elevated alkaline phosphatase, bilirubin, alanine aminotransferase, or aspartate aminotransferase) or a pancreatic abnormality (eg, elevated lipase) during an episode of acute pain.
-Cholescintigraphy with cholecystokinin infusion measures gallbladder emptying (ejection fraction); potentially interfering drugs such as calcium channel blockers, opioids, and anticholinergics should not be used.
+Cholescintigraphy with cholecystokinin infusion measures gallbladder emptying (ejection fraction); potentially interfering medications such as calcium channel blockers, opioids, and anticholinergics should be avoided.
 ERCP with biliary manometry detects papillary stenosis and sphincter of Oddi dysfunction.

-Sphincter of Oddi dysfunction (functional gallbladder disorder, functional biliary sphincter disorder, and functional pancreatic sphincter disorder)—characterized by functional acalculous biliary pain—is diagnosed according to the Rome IV criteria (1).
+Sphincter of Oddi dysfunction (disorders of gut-brain interaction, including functional gallbladder disorder, functional biliary sphincter disorder, and functional pancreatic sphincter disorder)—characterized by functional acalculous biliary pain—is diagnosed according to the Rome IV criteria (1, 2).
 All of the following criteria must be met:

 Pain occurs in the epigastrium and/or right upper quadrant.